hotosm/hotosm-website/_posts/2019-07-31-a-map-editor-for-the-tasking-manager.markdown

 ## What did the user experience review say?

 Until now, when a mapper chooses a task on the Tasking Manager, to carry out the task, it  sent them over to external map editor applications, such as [iD](http://ideditor.com/), OpenStreetMap’s web-based map editor.
-This workflow required mappers to manually navigate back to the Taksing Manager when they finished with their assigned task.
+This workflow required mappers to manually navigate back to the Tasking Manager when they finished with their assigned task.

 In February and March, we conducted a [user experience study](https://www.hotosm.org/updates/tasking-manager-design-discovery/) including a number of tests on how mappers are using the Tasking Manager, and dug into the data to see how this workflow could be improved.
 We also checked usage statistics, followed people's mapping journey during mapathons, and analyzed session recordings to see how users were spending time within the software.